Get Tech Tips

 - Do a duct design (the right way)

-- Start flowing nitrogen while brazing and using a micron gauge (seriously stop making excuses about that)
+- Flowing nitrogen while brazing and using a micron gauge (seriously, stop making excuses about that)

 - Get better at combustion analysis

 And the list goes on and on…